-Ice: Apply an ice bag to the area in a waterproof bag for 20 minutes on, 20 minutes off.
+Ice: Apply an ice bag to the knee in a waterproof bag for 20 minutes on, 20 minutes off.
 Do not place ice directly on the skin.
 Direct contact for a prolonged period may cause a burn to the skin.
-If you have a cryotherapy unit use as often as possible for the first 48 hours then as needed.
 If you have a cryotherapy unit, this is just cold water and can safely be run continuously.
 I recommend still avoiding direct contact with your skin and checking your skin every few hours and taking a break if very red or irritated.

-Elevation: Elevate the operative extremity above chest level whenever possible to decrease swelling.
+Elevation: Elevate the operative leg above chest level whenever possible to decrease swelling.